criticalml-uw/DeepMASH/README.md

 ## Data requirement for DeepNASH
-The processing of the data was done using [data_processing.py](https://github.com/criticalml-uw/DeepNASH/blob/main/data/data_processing.py) where the categeorizaiton of features based on clinical definitions, missing data imputation, and one hot encoding were done.
-Sample data can be viewed here [sample data](https://github.com/criticalml-uw/DeepNASH/blob/main/data/sample_test_data.csv).
+The processing of the SRTR data (CAND_LIIN dataset) can be done using [data_processing.py](https://github.com/criticalml-uw/DeepNASH/blob/main/data/data_processing.py) with the re-categeorizaiton of features based on clinical definitions, missing data imputation, and one hot encoding.
+Sample data post-processing can be viewed here [sample data](https://github.com/criticalml-uw/DeepNASH/blob/main/data/sample_test_data.csv).
 The template of input features,[data upload template](https://github.com/criticalml-uw/DeepNASH/blob/main/data/test_data_template.csv), can be viewed and downloaded to be filled and served as input for the model.

 ## Using the model